vigetlabs/microcosm/README.md

 Important!
-This is largely an exploratory repo.
-Please look at [Flummox](https://github.com/acdlite/flummox) for a similar, more production ready, approach.
+This is largely an exploratory repo, used to vet some ideas within Flux/React and support other Viget tools.
+We will follow semver to help prevent breaking changes, but **you should probably stay clear of this implementation.**

 ---